AaltoSciComp/scicomp-docs/aalto/zulip.rst

 Introduction
 ------------

 CS-IT can host `Zulip <https://zulipchat.com/>`_ chat instances e.g. for your courses.
 These chat instances are hosted at ``<chat-name>.zulip.cs.aalto.fi``.
-Login to the chats uses Aalto credentials (with possible support for extenal users later on).
+Login to the chats works with Aalto account.
+Email registration for external users is also possible via invitations.

 In order to request a chat instance, please contact `CS-IT <https://wiki.aalto.fi/display/CSdept/IT/>`_.